 - Incident documentation

 - Lessons learned

 - Root cause analysis - detecting weakness in mgmt controls

 - Backups and Restore

 It is very important to protect ourselves from threats yet probably just as important, if not more so, is how do we survive outages, continuity problems or worse.
-Sony's playstation network or RIM's most recent outage are good examples of what we need to protect ourselves from.
-According to the Federal Emergency Management Agency 40% of businesses do not survive a disaster which could be as small as faulty sprinkler system.
+Sony's PlayStation network or RIM's most recent outage are good examples of what we need to protect ourselves from.
+According to the Federal Emergency Management Agency, 40% of businesses do not survive a disaster which could be as small as a faulty sprinkler system.
 It is important to be prepared for interruptions so that a business can survive.
-In this section we will explore the importance of planning for these outages.
+In this section, we will explore the importance of planning for these outages.